Michael-zip/Phasmophobia-Ghost-Guide/README.md

 ## Thaye 👻

 ### Age Mechanics
 - **Aging**: Starts young and ages when near players, affecting its abilities and behavior.
+(Dont think the model changes with age?)

 ### Hunting
 - **Speed**: `2.7 m/s` at its youngest. `1 m/s` at oldest.